Nursery Unit of Independent School

 Inspection History Inspection Date Inspection type Inspection Outcome 20/09/2007 Integrated Good

-Bridge Nursery supports children from 3 months- 3 years.
+Bridge Nursery provides care for children from 3 months- 3 years.

 Special Needs Support